 —Liam Reese, WHS Class of 2014, attending Pomona College

-8th-Grade Family Night and Open House
+8th-Grade Family Information Night

 Students are assigned a counselor during 8th-grade forecasting, and then stay with that counselor throughout their high school career to ensure continuity and establish a strong relationship.